exactlylabs/radar/agent/README.md

 After all required steps are done, we can build and sign the binary through `build_and_sign.sh`

-It defaults to create a binary for amd64 and linux OS.
-In case you want a different configuration, just add `--arch` and/or `--os` flags, givin the value you want.
+It defaults to create a binary for your current system.
+In case you want a different configuration, just add `--arch` and/or `--os` flags, giving the value you want.

 Available architectures / operational system can be found through